dotdc/cursor-workshop/golang-workshop/README.md

 ---

-Hope you've learned something new and had fun during this [Cursor](https://cursor.com) workshop! 🎉
+Hope you will learn something new and have fun during this [Cursor](https://cursor.com) workshop! 🎉

 ## Credits